Responsible Gambling

 If it stops being fun, it's time to stop playing.

-I review online casinos for a living, and I enjoy playing them.
-But I also recognize that gambling carries real financial and emotional risk.
-Every casino on my list of the best online casinos in Canada has been tested for responsible gambling tools — and this page exists because those tools only work if players know about them and know when to use them.
+We review online casinos for a living, and we enjoy playing them.
+But we also recognize that gambling carries real financial and emotional risk.
+Every casino on our list of the best online casinos in Canada has been tested for responsible gambling tools, and this page exists because those tools only work if players know about them and know when to use them.

 This isn't a legal disclaimer buried in the footer.
-It's a genuine resource I've put together for Canadian players who want to stay in control of their gambling.
+It's a genuine resource we've put together for Canadian players who want to stay in control of their gambling.

 Gambling becomes a problem when it stops being a choice.
 Here are signs that your relationship with gambling may need attention.